nzewdie12/cloud-notes/02-linux-basics/commands.md

 - sudo useradd [username]: adds a new user
   - sudo useradd -m [username]: creats home folder for the new user
-- /ect/passwd: acts as a phone book
+- /etc/passwd: acts as a phone book and can be used to locate if user exists
   - Example: sudo grep -w 'joker' /etc/passwd -> verifies if user was created
+- /etc/shadow: to check if user has a password ( not "THE" password)
+  - example:  sudo grep 'j.doe' /etc/shadow -> if j.doe has a password it will print something. ***if it is locked it will have a '!' in it***
+- /etc/group: to check the usrs in a group

+-
 - sudo passwd [username]: set user password
 - sudo passwd -l [username]: locks the user account
   -  sudo passwd -u  [username]: unlocks user account